chef/chef-web-docs/content/ruby.md

 nil             # => nil
 0               # => true ( the only false values in Ruby are false
                 #    and nil; in other words: if it exists in Ruby,
-                #    even if it exists as zero, then it is true.)
+                #    even if it exists as zero, then it's true.)
 1 == 1          # => true ( == tests for equality )
 1 == true       # => false ( == tests for equality )
 ```